 Planning a day out at Blackpool Pleasure Beach and want to travel there by train?
 You're in luck.
 We've got all the info you need to know about taking the train, including which station to go to, bus connections, and upcoming train times.

-Blackpool Pleasure Beach has its own mainline station, which is served by regular trains from Blackpool North, Preston and Colne.
+The amusement park has its own mainline station, also called Blackpool Pleasure Beach, which is served by regular trains from Blackpool North, Preston and Colne.
 The largest of these three connecting stations is Preston, which sees trains arriving from across the country, including Liverpool (one hour fifteen minutes), London (two hours), Edinburgh (two and a half hours) and York (two hours and twenty minutes).

 |Telephone types||Coins and cards|

 |Cycle storage spaces||16|